YEASIN49/CSE446-Content/Lab 04/README.md

 }
 ```

 3. From the compiler section page of Remix, select the version 0.8.7 and then click Start compile.
-If the code is compiled successfully, you will see a green tick mark there.
+If the code is compiled successfully, you will see a green tick mark there like mention in the above image.
 This program is very simple and similar to a Java program.
 A solidity program usually starts with the pragma keyword which defines the required compiler version.
 Different solidity compilers have different capabilities and different ways to express similar things.
 Therefore, it is important to set the correct compiler version.
 Then it defines the contract name, similar to the Java class.
 In this program we have just two methods and a public variable.
 The “setName” method with the supplied parameter is used to set the value of the “userName” variable.
 On the other hand,  the “getName” method is used to retrieve the current value of the “userName” variable.
 In particular, notice the way functions are defined in Solidity.
 The memory keyword specifies the data storage type.
 There are mainly two data storage types in Solidity: memory and storage.
 If you are confused regarding the code, don't worry, we will know about them later in our course.

 ![App Screenshot](./_readme-image/image16_2.png)